Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Introduction

+To overcome these barriers, we first address the \textit{taxonomic gap}.
+We model the research trajectory as iterative \textit{plan-search-summarize} loops,\footnote{The final report is treated as the terminal summary.} where planning produces actions, search is mediated by an external engine, and summarization produces claims.
+We then introduce the \textbf{PING Taxonomy}, which organizes hallucination-related failures observed in DRA trajectories into four categories: \textbf{\underline{G}rounding} (fabricated or misattributed claims against retrieved sources), \textbf{\underline{N}oise-induced} (failure to prioritize the most informative retrieved evidence), \textbf{\underline{I}ntent} (planning-stage failures that misinterpret or incompletely satisfy the user query), and \textbf{\underline{P}ropagation} (later actions built on earlier hallucinated content).

-Building on this taxonomy, we address the remaining obstacles.
-To circumvent \textit{data acquisition barriers}, we developed parsers that reconstruct unstructured Web UI traces into standardized ``plan-search-summarize'' loop.
-To address \textit{evaluation complexity}, we decompose plans into atomic actions and summaries into atomic claims.
-This granular approach enables us to quantify hallucinations on each PIES category via verifying atomic actions and claims (Explicit) while detecting neglected restrictions and important information (Implicit).
+Building on this taxonomy, we address the remaining obstacles with a process-aware evaluation framework.
+We develop parsers that reconstruct unstructured Web UI traces into standardized ``plan-search-summarize'' loops, and decompose trajectories into atomic actions, claims, and sub-queries.
+This enables fine-grained verification of source faithfulness, context utilization, intent satisfaction, and error propagation.

-Leveraging this framework, we introduce \textbf{\bench}, the first benchmark designed to evaluate hallucinations throughout the DRA research trajectory.
-We construct the dataset by aggregating diverse queries from existing benchmarks \cite{gou2025mind2web2evaluatingagentic, fan2025understandingdeepresearchreports, wei2025browsecompsimplechallengingbenchmark} and synthesizing adversarial ``no-answer'' queries via atomic perturbations.
-To isolate the most challenging queries, we employ a rigorous filtering pipeline that generates and evaluates trajectories from Gemini Deep Research, retaining only the 100 most ``hallucination-prone'' queries based on the derived hallucination scores, with a balanced distribution between open- and close-ended tasks.
+Leveraging this framework, we introduce \textbf{\bench}, the first benchmark designed to evaluate hallucinations across observable DRA research trajectories.
+We construct it by aggregating diverse queries from existing benchmarks \cite{gou2025mind2web2evaluatingagentic, fan2025understandingdeepresearchreports, wei2025browsecompsimplechallengingbenchmark}, synthesizing adversarial ``no-answer'' queries via atomic perturbations, and filtering for the 100 most hallucination-prone tasks under our evaluation pipeline, balanced between open- and close-ended queries.